 The potty training process differs for each child, depending on their physical or cognitive abilities.
 Children may need to develop fine motor skills for hygiene and gross motor skills for sitting on the toilet.

-Here are some effective tips:
+Here are some practical tips:

 - Begin with readiness: Confirm your child shows signs of wanting to use the toilet.